 You can access a copy of the University's Tuition Fee Charging Policy in the Regulations and Policies area of the Registry webpages.

-If you are a new student who started your degree course in 2012 and have been awarded an Aston Scholarship then your scholarship entitlement will also be reassessed.
+If you have been awarded an Aston Scholarship then your scholarship entitlement will be reassessed.
 Your new scholarship entitlement will be based on the number of full terms you will complete that academic year.
 You can find more information about this in Aston University's Scholarship policy which applied in the year you began your course at Aston.

 The university will reassess the amount of tuition fees you will need to pay and will confirm your new tuition fees to Student Finance England.
 Your tuition fee loan should still be paid to the University but it will only be for the new amount of tuition fees you have been charged.